caudurodev/docker-compose-headless-wordpress-ssl-nuxt/README.md

 5) Your site should spin up - nuxt takes a lot longer (~3-5 minutes) to fully load.
 Go to Wordpress and add a basic database at domain.name/wp-admin

+6) Optional - enable my wordpress plugin (caudurodev) to turn on Redis WP GraphQL query caching - you specify if you want the query cached via a unique string in the request header...

 For now, my nuxt theme is very proprietary, so you can check out the code to get it working, but to simplify - you will need to install advanced custome fields and setup pages that I am using to save basic data about the website as well as the WP GraphQL plugin.
 In the future I plan to make this step a bit more generic.
 If you have trouble setting this up, message me.

 Performance is quite good so far - my website (still in development) appears quite fast, even without caching.